 Be sure to tackle the laundry at least once or twice a week.
 If you have children or a larger family, you may need to do this more often.
 Do not let the piles of clothing, towels, and sheets accumulate.
 It will be a struggle to catch up.
 I like to dedicate one of the weekdays specifically for laundry, where I run full loads and iron it all once finished.
 I struggle at times to do this, but if you push yourself to get it done, you will feel so relieved to get it done.

-⇒Learn a New Skill
+⇒Learn a New Skill⇐

 Some ideas are sewing, knitting, quilting or crocheting.
-These are great skills to have if you need to repair clothing or need to create a dress or costume, quilt a blanket or even sew little dolls for your kids.
+These are excellent skills to have if you need to repair clothing or need to create a dress or costume, quilt a blanket or even sew little dolls for your kids.

-⇒Have an Evening Routine
+⇒Have an Evening Routine⇐

 If you have children, plan your evening routine around them.
 Have some family time, read a story, do a little bible study together, or play a board game.
 Make sure they finish their homework, let them play or watch a movie before bed, and of course, have a bedtime routine.

 Make grocery lists, cleaning lists, to do lists, and whatever else you want.
 Even lists such as positive affirmations or encouraging bible verses that you think will get you through the day, post them around the house as little reminders.

 Figure out what is important and what can wait.
 Don’t be too hard on yourself and try to stick to the schedule.
 If the dishes don’t get done till later, don’t worry about it.
 Don’t have time to make the bed because you need to run out the door, leave it.
 Last minute plans with friends, say yes and take a break.
-If you have something more important to do, prioritize that and the rest can wait.
+If you have something more important to do, prioritize that, and the rest can wait.

-⇒Be Sure to Have Time for Yourself
+⇒Be Sure to Have Time for Yourself⇐

-Always be sure to take are of you, physically, emotionally, and mentally.
+Always be sure to take care of you, physically, emotionally, and mentally.
 Treat yourself!
 Do things that make you happy, whether that be shopping, reading a book, getting a manicure, anything that you enjoy doing.
 Know that it’s okay to rest and recharge your mind.
 If you need a break or have to ask for help, do it!

 There’s a lot of trial and error when you are a brand new homemaker and just starting to figure out your routines and what works for you.
-If it makes you feel better, I’ve been a part of the game for almost a year now, and I’m still changing things up and trying new things to make my homemaking better for my family and easier for me.
+If it makes you feel better, I’ve been a part of the game for almost a year now, and I’m still changing things up and trying new things to make my homemaking better for my family and manageable for myself.
 Good luck, ladies!